rxdha1/vercelmcpwind/README.md

 # MCP for Vercel and v0.dev with advanced capabilites.

-## About this MCP for Vercel and v0
+## About this MCP for Vercel and v0.dev

 Specifies Vercel as the deployment provider.
 Enables v0.dev as a coding assistant for UI and code generation.
 Allows for database provisioning (e.g., PostgreSQL, MySQL, or Vercel’s own storage).
 Optionally, provides authentication and environment variable management.

 Vercel Integration: The deployment provider is set to Vercel.
-Fill in your actual projectId, teamId, and API token (these can be generated on your Vercel daboard). v0.dev Integration: The AI provider is v0.dev.
+Fill in your actual projectId, teamId, and API token (these can be generated on your Vercel dashboard). v0.dev Integration: The AI provider is v0.dev.
 You’ll need an API key from your v0.dev account.
 Database Setup: The configuration provisions a PostgreSQL database using Vercel’s managed Postgres (or you can swap for MySQL, PlanetScale, etc.).
 The connection string is referenced via an environment variable.
 Features: Flags to enable auto-deployment, AI code generation, and database provisioning.